 A Sword through the Ribs of the Building Envelope

 The title of this article refers not to the two framers charging the house with a large timber but to the framing timbers already installed above the porch.
-Home designers, builders, and framers aren't used to thinking about the building envelope and thermal bridging.
-They think more about aesthetics and structure, as they should.
+Home designers, builders, and framers aren’t used to thinking about the building envelope and thermal bridging.
+They think more about aesthetics and structure.

 If a rafter or beam needs support, the architect or home builder will sometimes cross the building envelope to get it.
 Those four porch rafters above go right through the sheathing, as you can see in the closeup below.
 So does the horizontal beam.

 The building envelope, briefly, is the boundary between conditioned and unconditioned space.
-It includes both the insulation and the air barrier, which you'd like to be as complete and continous as possible.
+It includes the control layers for heat, air, and moisture, and the insulation and the air barrier are the ones under discussion here.
+You’d like them to be as complete and continuous as possible.
 Those two key components of the building envelope must also be touching each other so that the insulation can do its job.

 In the photo above, taken in a different home, you can see the beam coming through the sheathing and the extra framing below it for support.
 So the wound here isn’t just at the penetration.
 It also includes the extra framing, which is taking the place of insulation and creating another thermal bridge.